flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - #jm https://bra.in/5qeDMg
     - #jm [[spider charts]]
         - looks like a [[polar chart]]
+        - what are the axes? visualization, openness, artificial intelligence, etc.
+            ML: also the different notetaking techniques
+            CJA: What are the building blocks and affordances they provide so one can have a progressively imp
 - People we should invite here!
 - [[2022-08-19]] (or just after): recap of Render Conference for Tools for Thinking https://www.betaworks.com/event/render-tools-for-thinking
     - done!